gajrajgchouhan/CTF-writeups/UTCTF 2020/README.md

 Here if you search for the ascii values, you will found Zero Width characters, a byte due to BOM encoding and a Japanese characters.Now this really confused me.I tried translating the Japanese character which was completely wrong fetching nothing.

 I couldn't understand the importance of Zero Width characters.
-I couldn't complete the challenge, however if you search for Zero Width cryptography.
+At the time I couldn't complete the challenge, however if you search for Zero Width cryptography.
 You will find this [decoder](https://330k.github.io/misc_tools/unicode_steganography.html) online.
 Simply pasting the whole file will give us the hidden flag.

 ```utflag{whyNOT@sc11_4927aajbqk14}```